seanelvidge/seanelvidge.github.io/_posts/2018-06-14-World_Cup_2018_Predictions.md

 ou can see the model predicts that Brazil have by far the greatest chance of winning the World Cup, over twice as much as the next most likely team, Germany.

 As I mentioned earlier in the post, a lot of people are making predictions of the World Cup results.
-A selection of those by [EightyFivePoints](https://eightyfivepoints.blogspot.com/2018/05/what-can-we-expect-from-21st-fifa-world.html){:target="\_blank"}, [UBS](https://www.ubs.com/content/dam/assets/wm/global/cio/doc/investing-in-emerging-markets-en.pdf){:target="\_blank"}, [Gracenotes](http://www.gracenote.com/sports/fifa-world-cup-predictions-2018/){:target="\_blank"} and Bet365 are compared below:
+A selection of those by [EightyFivePoints](https://eightyfivepoints.blogspot.com/2018/05/what-can-we-expect-from-21st-fifa-world.html){:target="\_blank"}, [UBS](https://www.ubs.com/content/dam/assets/wm/global/cio/doc/investing-in-emerging-markets-en.pdf){:target="\_blank"}, Gracenotes and Bet365 are compared below:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">